Skip to content

 Options

-• -f, --force — Force publishing even if no changes were detected (default: false)
+• -f, --force — Force re-upload all files, bypassing server preflight checks (default: false)

 • -s, --servers <servers> — The blossom servers to use (comma-separated)